joostvdg/cmg/README.md

 # Catan Map Generator (CMG)

-Little tool for generating Catan maps, hopefully more fair than manual.
+Little tool for generating Catan maps which are fair.

 ## Badges